Ccivam/PyInterpret/README.md

 ```
 Above are some of the examples showcasing the features this interpreter has till now.

-In future I am planning to add the following features:
+In future  I will be adding following features:

       1.print like statement
       2.string operations